psychospace/psychospace.info/✼ Lore/Fundamentals/Psionics/Light (property).md

 ---
+tags:
-tag: magic
+  - magic
+  - has_glossary_entry
+aliases:
+  - Light
-alias: Light, Darkness
+  - Darkness
 ---
 In magical terminology, "**Light**" is a [[Psychospace|psychospacial]] property which is best described as the "purity" of [[Vibe]], wherever it exists in an area.
 Its most basic manifestation exists as pure illumination, hence its name.